BCM Process

 If at the end of the Voting Period:

-• Less than or equal to half of total Stalk is voting For the BIP, it fails, or
+• Less than or equal to one-third of the total outstanding Stalk, plus the amount of Stalk voting Against, is voting For, it fails, or

 If at any time 24 hours or more after the beginning and before the end of the Voting Period more than two-thirds of the Stalk supply votes in favor of the BIP, the BCM can execute the BIP on-chain.